- FEMA Grant: Frequently Asked Questions

 You can find both resources on the East Bay Hills Wildfire Hazard Reduction And Resource Management Plan and EIR page.

-In compliance with the Plan and Environmental Impact Report, the District creates an annual work plan that contains fuels treatment projects that will be conducted throughout the year.
+In compliance with the Plan and Environmental Impact Report, the District Fire Department creates an annual work plan of fuels treatment projects.
 The success of the projects depends largely on the collaborative work that is done with Park Stewardship, Park Operations, park supervisors, and other departments.
 Follow this link for more information about Our Partners.

-The downloadable PDF available below, is a list of ongoing 2013 through 2014, fuels management projects that range from prescribed burns, tree thinning and goat grazing.
+The downloadable PDF available below, is a list of planned fuels management projects for 2015 that include tree removal, brush reduction, weed-eating, prescribed burning, and goat grazing.

 Major Fuels Management Projects